alauda/captain/README.md

 developer group is focused on the core helm 3 development, this is the first implementation of Helm3 Controller based on the Proposal.

 This project is based on the core [helm](https://github.com/helm/helm) v3 code, which promised to be act as an library.
-Since it's not official released yet (alpha stage for now), we add some little medication to help create this controller([alauda/helm](https://github.com/alauda/helm),  of course this will be unnecessary in the future.).
+Since it's not official released yet (alpha stage for now), we add some little modification to help create this controller([alauda/helm](https://github.com/alauda/helm),  of course this will be unnecessary in the future.).

 ## Features
 * HelmRequest and Release CRD, namespace based